 From August 2006 through September 2010, I literally had my dream job of making dreams come true in a variety of roles: from my first, unglamourous-yet-rewarding position of Merchandise Main Street Entrance (AKA STROLLERS!) to attractions, the Dream Squad, and eventually Guest Relations and VIP Tour Guide.
 True, there were ups and downs along the way, but to be perfectly honest, pixie dust from the truly special experiences more than made up for the icky ones…and I will never have a shortage of fun stories to tell you!

 Although I am no longer a Cast Member, my love for Disney is the love of a lifetime, I would have to say.
-Hubs and I joined the Disney Vacation Club during our honeymoon Disney Cruise, I had to make a stop at Tokyo Disneyland this past Christmas in Japan and in 2011, I completed the COAST TO COAST Disney challenge of running a half marathon on both coasts!
+Hubs and I joined the Disney Vacation Club during our honeymoon Disney Cruise, and in 2011, I completed the COAST TO COAST Disney challenge of running a half marathon on both coasts for the first time!
 The rest is really runDisney history…

 Here are a few Disney resources I’ve posted on the blog…